-- o Implement the school's equality scheme, holding staff accountable for their behaviour and providing support and guidance as necessary. - o Be accountable for the behaviour of the staff team, individual members of staff and pupils. - o Use informal and formal procedures to deal with difficult situations. - o Provide appropriate role models for all staff and pupils. - o Highlight good practice from staff and pupils. - o Provide mechanisms for the sharing of good practice. - o Ensure a consistent response to allegations of bullying, homophobia, prejudice and racism.
+- Create opportunities for pupils and staff to share their comments, suggestions and feedback ensuring that all voices are heard. - Ensure the effective communication of the policies to all pupils, staff and stakeholders. - Implement the school's equality scheme, holding staff accountable for their behaviour and providing support and guidance as necessary. - Be accountable for the behaviour of the staff team, individual members of staff and pupils. - Use informal and formal procedures as necessary to deal with difficult situations. - Provide appropriate role models for all staff and pupils. - Highlight good practice from staff and pupils. - Provide mechanisms for the sharing of good practice. - Ensure a consistent response to allegations of bullying, homophobia, prejudice and racism.

-All staff: teaching and non-teaching: Implement the current equality policy and procedures as they apply to staff and pupils.
-Behave with respect and fairness to all colleagues and pupils.
-Supported by training updates, provide a consistent response to incidents and allegations.
-Contribute to the implementation of the school's equality scheme.
+All staff: teaching and non-teaching:

+- Implement the current equality policy and procedures as they apply to staff and pupils. - Behave with respect and fairness to all colleagues and pupils. - Supported by training updates, provide a consistent response to incidents and allegations. - Contribute to the implementation of the school's equality scheme.

-5: Stakeholder Consultation
+5.Stakeholder Consultation